Does MBA Accreditation Matter?

 IACBE accredits a variety of business programs.
 Since 1977, the council has accredited schools that focus on outcomes and prepare students for success in business.
 Offering accreditation worldwide, IACBE maintains over 1,800 member organizations.

-Regional accreditation agencies are independent organizations that evaluate the academic standards of an entire institution.
+Institutional accreditation agencies are independent organizations that evaluate the academic standards of an entire institution.
 These agencies are recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
-Credits earned at a regionally accredited school tend to be more easily transferable to other colleges and universities.
-The list below details the states and areas in which the different regional accrediting organizations operate.
+Credits earned at an accredited school tend to be more easily transferable to other colleges and universities.
+Until recent years, each of the following accrediting agencies was limited to a specific U.S. region, and the groups were known as regional accreditors.

-- Western Association of Schools and Colleges Senior College and University Commission: California, Hawaii, Guam, and American Samoa.
+- Western Association of Schools and Colleges Senior College and University Commission

 Frequently Asked Questions About MBA Accreditation

 Employers do care about MBA accreditation.
-Employers typically seek employees who attended a regionally accredited school.
+Employers typically seek employees who attended an accredited school.
 An MBA with programmatic accreditation demonstrates you went through a rigorous program with high academic standards.

 AACSB is among the most rigorous accrediting agencies.
 Approximately 86% of schools stated that AACSB accreditation requirements were among the most stringent.
 Because of this, graduates of AACSB-accredited schools are often valued by potential employers.